dulagudeta/E-commerce-in-django/README.md

 ## 💡 Motivation
 > "A good eCommerce website should always give the user the ability to checkout without creating an account."
-> — Inspired by a tweet from April 2020

 Forcing account creation can **reduce sales**.
 This project ensures **convenience** and **security** while maximizing user experience.